R (Reilly) v Secretary of State for Work and Pensions: Facts

 Ms Reilly claimed that the Secretary of State had acted ultra vires by forcing her to attend two weeks of 'training' and work for another two weeks at Poundland without pay, just in order to receive Jobseeker's Allowance.
 Under the new Jobseekers Act 1995 s.
 17A, the Secretary of State could write regulations for claimants to get JSA in prescribed circumstances, and to be require to take part in schemes of a "prescribed description", which under section 35 meant "determined in accordance with regulations".
-The Secretary of State wrote the Jobseeker's Allowance (Employment, Skills and Enterprise Scheme) Regulations 2011 where regulation 2 said schemes were to assist claimants to get employment, but did not contain any description of the scheme.
+The Secretary of State issued the Jobseeker's Allowance (Employment, Skills and Enterprise Scheme) Regulations 2011 where regulation 2 said schemes were to assist claimants to get employment, but did not contain any description of the scheme.
 Under regulation 4(2)(c)(e) claimants were supposed to be given written notice of what they were "required to do" and information about the consequences of failing to do so.
 After, the SS announced sub-schemes and issued guidance to Jobcentre advisers to give claimants "full details" of available schemes.
 Reilly received no written notification requiring her to join a scheme, but was simply told by a Jobcentre adviser that training and Poundland was mandatory.

-In a joined case, Mr Wilson was given written notice requiring his participation in a scheme for the long-term employed and that his income "may be stopped for up to 26 weeks" if he did not take part.
+In a joined case, Mr Wilson was given written notice requiring his participation in a scheme for the long-term unemployed and that his income "may be stopped for up to 26 weeks" if he did not take part.
 The Jobcentre refused to give any more information.
 He refused to take part and his income was stopped for 6 months.

 Reilly and Wilson claimed the Regulations should be quashed because (1) they were ultra vires JSA 1995 s.
 17A because they failed to prescribe a description of the scheme; (2) there was a failure to comply with the notice provisions in reg.
 4; and (3) enforcing the Regulations was unlawful without a published policy on the nature of the scheme and unpaid work.
 Reilly added that (4) needing to take unpaid work was forced labour contrary to the European Convention on Human Rights article 4.